Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ### 7.3 Wind coherence — instance origin, not per-vertex

-The sway band samples its phase from a world-space noise at the *instance origin* — the plant's root — and not at the shaded vertex.
+The sway band samples its phase from a world-space noise at the *instance origin* (the plant's root), not at the shaded vertex.
 That distinction is the entire reason `helio_wind_sway` takes an origin rather than a position:

-- Sampled at the origin, every vertex of one plant shares a phase (the plant moves as one object) and neighbouring plants, being close in world space, share *nearly* the same phase, so a meadow leans in coherent waves.
+- Sampled at the origin, every vertex of one plant shares a phase (the plant moves as one object).
+Neighbouring plants, being close in world space, share *nearly* the same phase.
+A meadow leans in coherent waves.
-- Sampled per vertex, each vertex — and each plant — gets an independent phase.
+- Sampled per vertex, each vertex and each plant gets an independent phase.
 That is what makes procedural wind read as "boiling": a field of vegetation with no correlation length, shimmering rather than blowing.

 The coherence constant is `HELIO_WIND_SWAY_COHERENCE = 0.06` (1/m).
 At that value the sway phase decorrelates over roughly 16 metres.